justliam42/MSOE-notes/Classes/CPE 1500/Week 2 - Design Levels, logic gates, functional waveform diagrams, canonical Boolean equations.md

 - buffer gate
 	- logic equation Y(A) = A
-	- Potential energy at any point along cable
+	- Potential energy at any point along cable weakens the voltage
+	- buffers regenerate the signal (think Minecraft repeater)
+		- this is critical